jerinoommen22/stock-viewer/README.md

-🔄 **Auto-reconnect** - Maintains connection even if network drops 💻 **Raspberry Pi Optimized** - Lightweight and efficient 🎯 **Smart API Usage** - Stops stock API calls when market is closed
+🔄 **Auto-reconnect** - Maintains connection even if network drops 💻 **Raspberry Pi Optimized** - Lightweight and efficient 🎯 **Smart API Usage** - Stops stock API calls when market is closed 🎵 **Spotify Integration** - Play your favorite playlists and songs on the dashboard

 ## Screenshots